 Dana is a K-5th Grade English as a Second Language teacher at Sycamore Elementary in the Collierville School District.
 She has played an active role at the school, district, state and national level, serving on various committees such as the TNDOE Race to the Top ESL Evaluation, shaping ESL state and national assessments, and contributing regularly to ESL journals and other media outlets.
 Dana received the West TN ESL Teacher of the Year Award (2014).
 Best of the Best Presentation at the TNTESOL Conference (2011), and the TN School Board Association Excellence in Education (2007-09).
 Her school has been recognized by the USDOE as developing and implementing a Promising/Model ESL Program (2012), She has also been honored by her colleagues as a Teacher of the Month and Year.
 A graduate of St. Mary’s Dominican in New Orleans, she holds a Masters degree from National University in CA, ESL credentials, and completed Post-Masters Literacy Acquisition work at Cal State San Bernardino.

-Mike has taught at Coffee County Central High School for the past nine years.
+Mike has taught at Coffee County Central High School for the past ten years.
 Before that, he taught for three years in Metro Nashville Public Schools.
-He has recently presented at the Tennessee Reading Association Conference, Teach Meet Nashville, the TNTESOL Conference, and the Tennessee Educational Technology Conference.
-Mike has twice been honored to serve the state as a TNCore ELA Coach.
-He graduated from Tennessee Tech with a Bachelor’s Degree in secondary education and a minor in English.
-He then earned a Master’s Degree from Austin Peay in curriculum and instruction with a concentration on instructional technology.
-From there, he obtained a Specialist in Education Degree from Tennessee Tech in curriculum and instruction with a concentration on ESL.
+He has recently presented at the Tennessee GAFE Summit, the Tennessee Reading Association Conference, and MidTNUnCon.
+Mike has formerly served the state as a TNCore ELA Coach and is currently a TDOE Regional Content Coach.
+He also currently serves his county as the Coffee County Education Association Vice President.
+He has earned a Bachelor’s Degree from Tennessee Tech in secondary education with a minor in English, a Master’s Degree from Austin Peay in instructional technology, and a Specialist in Education Degree (Ed.S) from Tennessee Tech in ESL.

 Alicia Anne, “Pam”, teaches grades K-5 in an ABC/ISS class at East Lake Elementary School, in the Hamilton County School System in Chattanooga, TN.
 She’s been in education for 41 years.
 Pam served as an AR for five years, is presently serving on her locals BOD, and is a member of the TEA Board of Directors.
 Pam has received an HCEA Outstanding Member Award, WDEF Educator of the Week Award, and was honored as an Outstanding Educator of Peabody College at Vanderbilt.
 She holds a B.S. from Tennessee State University, M.S. from Vanderbilt University, and an M.Ed from Trevecca University.